 Option 1: Research Participation.
 Students can complete this course component by creating an account and participating in Departmentally approved research studies at http://ucalgary.sona-systems.com.
 Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
 Each study will be followed by an educational debriefing experience.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
-The last day to participate in research and allocate credits is Dec 8, 2017.
+The last day to participate in research and allocate credits is April 13, 2018.

 Option 2: Article Evaluations.
 Students can complete this course component by reading and evaluating articles.
 Students earn 1% (1 credit) for each acceptable evaluation.
-Up to 4 articles can be submitted, and must be submitted online through the D2L submission portal.
-Hardcopies will not be accepted.
-Articles are due by November 24th; late submissions will not be accepted.
-Please consult D2L for this course for more information about this option.
+Students can submit only one evaluation per due date (January 19, February 9, March 2, March 23, 2018), late submissions will not be accepted.
+Please consult the Blackboard for this course for more information about this option.